Add Selectors That Allow Users to Filter the Dashboard Results

 - To enable users to filter on the sales rep, click the panel widget, select the DTC Opportunity dataset and the Opportunity Owner field.

 - Click Create to create a filter based on this dataset field.

 Awesome.
 Those viewing the dashboard can now use this filter to focus on a particular rep.

-- Click in the global filter panel widget again, select Stage, and then click Create.
+- Click Add Global Filter, select Stage, then click Create.